ViralVerity/ABSynthE/README.md

 Contains scripts for running various different versions of the simulator.

-Computer model and server model are functionally the same, but have different file pathways depending on whether they are being run locally or on the server.
-#### Also consolidate these - if statement to say on server or computer
+Have consolidated the server model and the computer model - server model was more up to date, and the only key difference was pathways

 No caps model - no caps on days or case numbers